 The Hex Hatch

 The most highly anticipated may fly hatch in Michigan is the hex hatch.
-These large mayflies bring the largest fish in the river up to the surface to feed.
+These big mayflies bring the largest fish in the river up to the surface to feed.
 Hexagenia Limbata is a floating filet mignon to a trout.
 Therefore the Hex Hatch, whether duns or spinners probably produces more large trout caught then all other dry fly hatches combined.

 Hexes hatch, mate and die primarily in the dark in late June.
 Imagine hearing, not seeing, a fat 24-inch brown slamming the surface.
 As a result it can some of the most exciting dry fly fishing of your life!